Ronja-Mueller/Samplify/README.md

 We were able to run our setup on a NVida V100 (7.0)  and a RTX 4070 (8.9), it failed on a RTX 1080 (6.1) though...

+- Linux OS
-- Python >= 3.10
+- Python >= 3.10 (venv enabled)
 - a working SAM2 installation (see section [Installation](#installation))

-**Note:** We used Ubuntu 22.04 LTS for our installation but any modern Linux distro providing Python3 should be fine.
+**Note:** If you are running Windows, it is highly recommended to enable the Windows Subsystem for Linux (WSL).
+We could run Samplify on Ubuntu 22.04 and Ubuntu 24.04 within WSL (Windows 11 as host) and a NVidia A4000 GPU.
+(An installation with Python3 for Windows has not been tested)

 ## Installation